 Further details were not available at the time of going to press.
-The department is considering courses in Ministry and Peacebuilding; Ministry and Children; Practical Theology & Praxis.

-Note: these courses are normally taught in a two-year rotation (two each year).
+Note: specialisation courses are normally taught in a two-year rotation (two each year).

 POSTGRADUATE DIPLOMA PROGRAMME

 The Post-Graduate Diploma in Theological Studies (PgDipl) is a postgraduate theological programme that consists of rigorous and integrated biblical, theological, pastoral/ministerial and historical studies intended to equip the student better to serve in the Pacific church context in the modern world.
 It provides advanced education in all theological fields to enable the student to become better equipped for a particular form of Christian ministry in the Pacific, or for the general enrichment of his/her Christian life and work.
 The programme leads the student into the fields of contextualisation of theological interpretation and expression of the Christian faith.